- Is my Psiphon for Windows authentic?

 - When I connect to Psiphon for Windows in VPN mode, none of my web pages load.
 I get error messages indicating that a domain lookup failed.

-- How do I configure applications to use the Psiphon tunnel?
+- How do I configure applications to use the Psiphon tunnel in SSH modes?

 - I use AutoProxy.
 How can I tell Psiphon for Windows not to configure my system proxy settings?